mdsol/mauth-client-ruby/README.md

-# MAuth Client
+# MAuth-Client
 [![Build Status](https://travis-ci.org/mdsol/mauth-client-ruby.svg?branch=master)](https://travis-ci.org/mdsol/mauth-client-ruby)

 This gem consists of MAuth::Client, a class to manage the information needed to both sign and authenticate requests and responses, and middlewares for Rack and Faraday which leverage the client's capabilities.

-MAuth Client exists in a variety of languages (.Net, Go, R etc.), see the [implementations list](doc/implementations.md) for more info.
+MAuth-Client exists in a variety of languages (.Net, Go, R etc.), see the [implementations list](doc/implementations.md) for more info.

 ## Installation